GabriWar/GabriWar/README.md

 <h3> ❤️  i really love to: </h3>

-- Code, especially in c++ and python.
+- Code, especially in c++, python and rust.

 - Mod Android phones like rooting, tweaking with roms and etc.